LinkedInLearning/async-python-foundations-applied-concepts-2422322/README.md

    venv\Scripts\activate
    ```
    > :warning: *If you encounter an error using Windows PowerShell, try opening another shell with the "Run as Administrator" option.*
-1. Install the required packages
+1. Install the required packages.
    ```
    pip install -r requirements.txt
    ```

 ## Every time you start a terminal session
-1. Navigate to the course directory
+1. Navigate to the course directory.

-1. Activate the virtual environment:
+1. Activate the virtual environment.
    1. Linux and Mac
    ```bash
    source venv/bin/activate